MOSAID: Early Years before IPO (1975-1994)

-MOSAID was launched in 1975 by Dick Foss and Bob Harland, who had been employed at Microsystems International.
+MOSAID was launched in 1975 by Richard Foss and Robert Harland, who had been employed at Microsystems International.
 On their return from the 1975 ISSCC conference where they had presented a paper on MIL's 4kb DRAM, they found that they were no longer employed due to the company's bankruptcy proceedings.
 Their first project was a design for an improved 4kb DRAM which was sold to RCA.
 MOSAID went on to develop every generation of DRAM up to 256Mb in 1998.

-Soon after the company was launched, Bob Harland invented the folded bitline DRAM architecture, a technique eventually adopted by the entire DRAM industry.
+Soon after the company was launched, Robert Harland invented the folded bitline DRAM architecture, a technique eventually adopted by the entire DRAM industry.
 The patent was sold to Standard Microsystems, whose head of R&D Paul Richman was a member of MOSAID's board of directors.
 The sale generated more than $1M which was used to fund the company's growth.

 In 1988, as the DRAM industry transitioned from NMOS to CMOS process technology, MOSAID started the design of a 1Mb CMOS DRAM employing a regulated high voltage pumped supply and static wordline driver to replace the conventional NMOS boosted wordline approach.
 This work resulted in the Foss and Lines patents which laid the foundations for MOSAID's patent licensing business.

 EDA tools were developed for internal use and for external sales.
 The MOSAID 1000 circuit simulator ran on a PDP-11 minicomputer and could handle circuits having as many as 1000 nodes.
 MOSFIT, an efficient MOS transistor modelling program addressing short channel effects was developed and subsequently licensed to Keithley Instruments for use with their parameter analyzer products.

 During the early years MOSAID was perhaps best known for its reverse engineering reports focused mainly on semiconductor memory devices.
 These reports included complete circuit schematics, floorplans, simulations, extracted device parameters and sometimes critique of the techniques employed.
 The reports found wide use in competitive analysis, patent licensing negotiations, and outright copying of industry leading devices.
 The reverse engineering business was spun off in 1989 as Semiconductor Insights, now TechInsights.

 In 1982 the SRT-1 (Simple Memory Tester) was introduced.
 This was a benchtop unit within a Tektronix TM504 enclosure which displayed a bitmap on a CRT screen.
 Test patterns were set up with front panel switches and timing parameters adjusted with potentiometers.
 Absolutely no software was required.
 A California subsidiary was subsequently formed for sales and marketing.

 In 1985 the MS2000 series of testers was launched.
 These were also benchtop units but were now controlled by a PC running Microsoft Windows.
 Ease of use was a key selling point with test setup controlled by a point and click graphical interface without the need to write test programs.
 The free-standing MS3400 series was introduced in 1991 to address emerging memory products such as flash and SDRAM.
 In 1997 the higher performance MS4100 series providing full speed testing of SDRAM was launched.